mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/scaling-up.typ

 Conversely: the same circuit can be implemented in less area, using less power, all while running faster.

 This is Dennard Scaling: the observation that power density stays the same across improvements in technology.
-To get a faster and more power-efficient processor: _wait_.
+To get a faster and more power-efficient processor all one had to do was wait.

 These two "laws" were responsible for much of the performance improvements until Dennard Scaling started breaking down around two decades ago.
 The number of transistors per area has still been increasing steadily---albeit at a slower pace---but the frequency increases have been much, much smaller.